Dr Jayakrupakar Nallala

 Jayakrupakar’s research interests are to develop novel approaches for clinical diagnosis especially of molecular diseases such as cancers.
 For this, he is working on the forefront of cross disciplines by combining novel micro-spectroscopic imaging technologies with clinical practices of histopathology, immunohistochemistry, etc, to investigate bio-chemical changes in cells and tissues.

-Currently working as a Research Fellow in a Cancer Research UK (CRUK) Precision project (https://www.dcisprecision.org/) to investigate why ductal carcinoma insitu (DCIS) propagates to breast cancer in few women and does not in others with the objective to avoid over treatment of DCIS (using surgery, radiation therapy and chemotherapy) which might not progress to cancer.
+Currently a Research Fellow in the Cancer Research UK (CRUK) Grand Challenge 'Precision' project (https://www.dcisprecision.org/) to investigate why ductal carcinoma insitu (DCIS) propagates to breast cancer in few women and does not in others with the objective to avoid over treatment of DCIS (using surgery, radiation therapy and chemotherapy) which might not progress to cancer.
 Jayakrupakar is specifically investigating the physico-chemical features of breast tissues through the examination of micro-calcification microstructure.
-For this, a combination of novel spectroscopic techniques that include high-resolution coherent X-ray scatter for nano-structural information, infrared and Raman spectroscopy for direct measurement of micro-calcification and soft tissue molecular composition and novel data mining tools will be used.
-This data will be corroborated with the genetic and immunological information to identify biomarkers of DCIS that will progress to breast cancer.
+For this, a combination of novel spectroscopic techniques that include high-resolution coherent X-ray scatter for nano-structural information, infrared and Raman spectroscopy for direct measurement of micro-calcification and soft tissue molecular composition and novel data mining tools are being used.
+This data will be corroborated with the genetic and immunological information to identify biomarkers of DCIS that will progress to invasive cancer.

 1. Worked as a Post-doctoral Research Fellow in the MINERVA project (http://minerva-project.eu/) funded by the European Union (FP7), in which a novel high-volume pathology screening approach for improved cancer diagnostics was demonstrated using new generation infrared spectroscopic imaging based on spectral histopathology/cytology.
 This was carried out with multi-national collaborations that brought together concepts from optics, photonics, data mining tools, virtual pathology and conventional clinical histopathology and immunohistochemistry.